Indigenous Food Lab

 The Indigenous Food Lab is a project of the nonprofit North American Traditional Indigenous Food Systems (NATIFS), established in 2020 in Minneapolis, Minnesota.
-Founded by Oglala Lakota Sioux chef Sean Sherman, the organization aims to create Indigenous-controlled food systems through a professional kitchen, education, and training centers focused on the revitalization of pre-colonial American cuisine.
+It was founded by Oglala Lakota Sioux chef Sean Sherman.

 The Indigenous Food Lab serves as a hub for culinary education, agricultural practices, seed saving, and cultural programming, supporting Indigenous tribal communities in developing food enterprises and promoting food sovereignty.
-Its culinary philosophy emphasizes ingredients indigenous to the Americas while excluding post-colonial foods.
+The organization is focused on the revitalization of pre-colonial American cuisine.

 History

 The Indigenous Food Lab is a project of the nonprofit North American Traditional Indigenous Food Systems (NATIFS) that was established in 2020 in Minneapolis, Minnesota.
+It was founded to aid in creating Indigenous-controlled food systems and address a lack of Native American cuisine representation in urban centers.
+Their main facility was designed to serve as a learning hub for Indigenous agriculture, seed saving, ethnobotany, outdoor/indoor cooking techniques, and food preservation.

-Indigenous Food Labs was founded to create Indigenous-controlled food systems.
-The organization was founded by Oglala Lakota Sioux chef Sean Sherman, and operates as a professional Indigenous kitchen, education and training center focusing on cultural and nutritional revitalization through pre-colonial American cuisine.
+The organization was founded by Oglala Lakota Sioux chef Sean Sherman.
+It operates as an Indigenous test kitchen, education and training center focusing on cultural and nutritional revitalization through pre-colonial American cuisine.
+The organization is the first Indigenous food lab in the United States.
+The project focuses on cuisine from the Midwest, and Indigenous food traditions from across North America, spanning the Southwest to Alaska and Mexico.